Creamy Chicken and Wild Rice Soup

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-This Chicken and Wild Rice Soup recipe is a family favorite!
-It’s creamy, comforting, and delicious.
+This Creamy Chicken and Wild Rice Soup recipe is a family favorite!
+It’s flavorful comforting, and freezer friendly.
 We’ll walk you through each cooking step and ensure you end up with a crowd-pleaser soup that freezes well, too.

 About This Recipe